Bill H., a business consultant in NYC, asks, how do I determine if a distressed business I am being asked to help is just too far gone to save?

-Bill, if you have to ask this question, you might be doing your client a service by finding someone else who knows the answer already.
+Bill, if you have to ask this question, you might be doing your client a service by finding someone else who knows about the business of distressed business.
+They may know the answer already.
 In any event, this may help you decide:

 [Editors’ Note: This lesson was originally published in March 2014; it is part of our irregular series in which we answer readers’ questions.
 If you have a question, submit it to [email protected] and we will try to answer it.]